UNCF Government Affairs Committee

 Roslyn Clark Artis

-Effective September 1, 2017, Dr. Roslyn Artis will become the 14th President of Benedict College.
-She will become the first female President in the College’s 147-year history.
+Dr. Roslyn Artis is the 14th President of Benedict College.
+She is the first female president in the college’s 147-year history.
 Dr. Artis brings an impressive mix of higher education and corporate experience.

-As President of Florida Memorial College, she led an unprecedented academic innovation of several programs, expansion of online courses, and developed new majors in high-demand fields.
-Additionally, she created academic centers of excellence and updated the University’s technology infrastructure and website.
+As the former president of Florida Memorial University, she led an unprecedented academic innovation of several programs, expansion of online courses, and developed new majors in high-demand fields.
+Additionally, she created academic centers of excellence and updated the university’s technology infrastructure and website.
 She led the development of the University’s Five-Year Strategic Planning Process and increased grant writing productivity.
-Since assuming the presidency in 2013, unrestricted gifts increased 20% (year over year), restricted gifts increased by 38 percent, and revenue from grants and sponsored research increased by 22 percent.
+Since assuming the presidency in 2013, unrestricted gifts increased 20% (year over year), restricted gifts increased by 38%, and revenue from grants and sponsored research increased by 22%.
 Dr. Artis is also credited with soliciting and receiving the largest gift from a single donor ($3.8 M) in the institution’s history.
 She completed construction on a state-of-the-art Science Annex and a comprehensive Athletic Facility and Wellness Center on campus.
 Dr. Artis initiated and consummated strategic partnerships and collaborations between the University and external public and private entities for the purpose of revenue generation and the visibility for the institution.

-Dr. Artis is a graduate of Vanderbilt University, where she earned a Doctorate in Higher Education Leadership and Policy.
-She also holds a Juris Doctorate degree from West Virginia University College of Law, and a Bachelor of Arts degree in Political Science from West Virginia State University.
-Additionally, she holds a Certificate of Fundraising Management from Indiana University and a Certificate of Mastery in Prior Learning Assessment from DePaul University.
+Dr. Artis is a graduate of Vanderbilt University, where she earned a doctoral degree in higher education leadership and policy.
+She also holds a juris doctorate degree from West Virginia University College of Law, and a bachelor of arts degree in political science from West Virginia State University.
+Additionally, she has a Certificate of Fundraising Management from Indiana University and a Certificate of Mastery in Prior Learning Assessment from DePaul University.

-Artis is married to Selby Artis and is the mother of three: Christopher, Jayden and Jocelyn.
+Dr. Artis is married to Selby Artis and is the mother of three, Christopher, Jayden and Jocelyn.

 Dr. Herman J. Felton, Jr.